bitwalk123/alpine-jp/README.md

 Setup scripts for building Japanese environment on Alpine Linux.

-At this moment, a script for Xfce desktop environment for Japanese is available, which is confirmed with Alpine Linux 3.19.1.
+At this moment, a script for the Xfce desktop environment for Japanese is available, which is confirmed with Alpine Linux 3.19.1.